Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Introduction

 Kleinberg et al. \cite{kleinberg1997allocating} first considered the stochastic knapsack problem with Bernoulli-type distributions and provided a polynomial-time $O(\log 1/\gamma)$ approximation where $\gamma$ is the given overflow probability.
+In the same paper, they noticed that even computing the overflow probability for a fixed set of items is \#P-hard.
+Li and Shi \cite{li2014fully} provided an FPTAS for computing the overflow probability (or the threshold probability for a sum of random variables).
 For item sizes with exponential distributions, Goel and Indyk \cite{goel1999stochastic} provided a bi-criterion PTAS, and for Bernoulli-distributed items they gave a quasi-polynomial approximation scheme.
 Chekuri and Khanna \cite{chekuri2000ptas} pointed out that a PTAS can be obtained for the Bernoulli case using their techniques for the multiple knapsack problem.
 Goyal and Ravi \cite{goyal2009chance} showed a PTAS for Gaussian distributed sizes.
-Quite recently, Bhalgat, Goel and Khanna \cite{bhalgat10} developed a general discretizaton technique that reduces the distributions to a small number of equivalent classes which we can efficiently enumerate for both adaptive and nonadaptive versions of stochastic knapsack.
+Bhalgat, Goel and Khanna \cite{bhalgat10} developed a general discretizaton technique that reduces the distributions to a small number of equivalent classes which we can efficiently enumerate for both adaptive and nonadaptive versions of stochastic knapsack.
 They used this technique to obtain improved results for several variants of stochastic knapsack, notably a bi-criterion PTAS for the {\em adaptive version} of the problem.
+In a recent work ~\cite{li2013stoch}, the bi-criterion PTAS was further simplified and extended to the more general case where the profit and size of an item can be correlated and an item can be cancelled in the middle.
 Dean at al.~\cite{dean2008approximating} gave the first constant approximation for the adaptive version of stochastic knapsack.
 The adaptive version of stochastic multidimensional knapsack (or equivalently stochastic packing) has been considered in \cite{dean2005adaptivity,bhalgat10} where constant approximations and a bi-criterion PTAS were developed.

 This work is partially inspired by our prior work on top-$k$ and other queries over probabilistic datasets~\cite{pods09_LD,li09unified}.
 In fact, we can show that both the {\em consensus answers} proposed in \cite{pods09_LD} and the {\em parameterized ranking functions} proposed in \cite{li09unified} follow the expected utility maximization principle where the utility functions are materialized as distance metrics for the former and the weight functions for the latter.
 Our technique for approximating the utility functions is also similar to the approximation scheme used in \cite{li09unified} in spirit.
 However, no performance guarantees are provided in that work.